 - Solutions that maximize asset utilization and optimize profits.

-The mission of the Energy Systems Integration Group (ESIG) is to chart the future of energy systems integration and operations.
-We do this by providing information, education and networking to support total energy systems integration and operations.
-We accomplish this through the collaborative efforts of our members – utilities, power producers and energy operators, system and component manufacturers, government laboratories, universities, consulting firms, forecasters, developers and other energy organizations.
+The Energy Systems Integration Group (ESIG) is a nonprofit educational organization whose mission is to chart the future of grid transformation and energy systems integration.
+ESIG does this by serving as a trusted and objective convener of the engineering and technical community, providing information, education and peer-to-peer networking to support total energy systems integration and operations.
+ESIG accomplishes this through the collaborative efforts of our members—grid and market operators, utilities, power producers and energy operators, system and component manufacturers, government laboratories, universities, consulting firms, forecasters, developers and other energy organizations.

 Through our technical working groups, ESIG members are provided access to credible information on the status of energy systems integration technology and deployment.